THE CORRELATION BETWEEN KARMA AND TAPASYA

 Bhagwati Shiva knew everything and so she said to Prajapati Daksh—I’m extremely happy with your tapasya and therefore you can ask for a vardan (blessings).
 Daksh with folded hands said—Devi!
 If you are happy with me then you please take birth in my family as my daughter, since Lord God Sadashiv has taken a new avatar in the name of Rudra as Brahma’s son, and there is no one to match him and therefore you need to take an avatar to marry him.
 Because, in this entire universe there is no other person who can do this.
 Brahma ji for this very important work has sent me here to Mandirachal Parvat for a long-long tapasya.
 Now with your attractive maya (illusions) try and attract Lord God Sadashiv and oblige the world.
 Jagdamba said—‘Tathastu–it will happen in this manner only.
 From your wife’s womb I shall take birth as your daughter, and to endear Lord God Sadashiv I will do intense tapasya.’
 And after saying all this Bhagwati Shiva disappeared as she had a long to-do-list to be completed.

-Karma is the opportunity to do important things in life while tapasya the preperation and that alone differentiates between the Devata and the man.
+Karma is the opportunity to do important things in life while tapasya the intense preperation and that alone differentiates between the Devata and the man.